masasakano/music_i18n/README.md

    <% end %>
    ```
 7. Edit the Controller-test file (`/test/controllers/targets/anchorings_controller_test.rb`)
-   * A nominal way is just to copy the contents from a template at `/test/controllers/events/anchorings_controller_test.rb` and change the instance variable `@event` and its content at the top with your fixture record for *Target*
+   * A nominal way is just to copy the contents from a template at `/test/controllers/musics/anchorings_controller_test.rb` and change the contents of the two instance variables `@anchorable` and `@anchorabl2` in +setup+ with your fixture record for *Target*
    * The copied file then tests basic CRUD with the newly associated *Target*-*Anchoring* (and *Url*).
-The key is a few lines near the top:
+A key is a few lines near the top.
+Basically, your *ControllerTest* class should be a subclass of the custom *BaseAnchoringsControllerTest*:

      ```ruby
      require "test_helper"
-     require "helpers/controller_anchorable_helper"
+     require "controllers/base_anchorings_controller_test.rb"

-     class Targets::AnchoringsControllerTest < ActionDispatch::IntegrationTest
+     class Musics::AnchoringsControllerTest < BaseAnchoringsControllerTest  # < ActionDispatch::IntegrationTest
-       include ActiveSupport::TestCase::ControllerAnchorableHelper
-       include BaseAnchorablesHelper  # for path_anchoring
      ```
    * If a test fails, it may be because of permission because the editing permission follows that of the parent class (*Target* in this case), which varies.
 Access to some models are more restricted than others.
-You may edit the `success_users` in the test file.
+You may edit the `fail_users` and `success_users` in the test file.
    * You may add some more specific tests, including system tests.

 Finally, if you decide to add more (Controller) methods or tests, you may want to add them to `BaseAnchorablesController` or `helpers/controller_anchorable_helper`, respectively, because most of them should be applicable across all *anchorable* models.